Elders' Program - Social Program for Indigenous Elders

 Provided by Vancouver Aboriginal Friendship Centre Society (VAFCS)

-The Elder’s Program provides a nourishing environment for elders to apply and maintain their traditional practices in a social environment.
+The elder’s program provides a nourishing environment for elders to apply and maintain their traditional practices in a social environment.

 The Elders Food Program also offers a range of other essential services, including transportation to medical appointments and cultural events, access to health and wellness programs, and support services for issues related to housing, income, and legal matters.